tsbarrett89/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a javascript library that makes building user interfaces in such a way that you can more easily break different compononents down to their individual parts before bringing it all together.

 - [ ] What does it mean to _think_ in react?

+    It means understanding the flow and hierarchy of your app.

 - [ ] Describe state.

+    State holds something in one state and allows you to easily changed that state.

 - [ ] Describe props.

+    Props are properties that are passed down to children within the react hierarchy.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    Side effects can run asynchronously, that is at the same time but waiting for everything to finish.
+This can be acheived with the async tag.

 ## Project Set Up